Detecting Population III Gamma-Ray Bursts with Einstein Probe and Space-Based Multi-band Astronomical Variable Objects Monitor: Summary and Discussions

-Within the VMSN model, the predicted annual detection rates of Pop II/I GRBs at $z>6$ are $\sim2.4$ for \emph{EP}/WXT and $\sim0.9$ for \emph{SVOM}/ECLAIRs, consistent with previous theoretical predictions \citep{2025ApJ...988L..71W}.
-To constrain the contribution from Pop III GRBs, we derive an upper limit on the fraction of Pop III stars capable of producing a GRB, based on the assumption that none of the \emph{Swift}-detected bursts with known redshifts $z>5.5$ originate from a Pop III progenitor.
-This constraint yields upper limits of less than $0.06$ and $0.13\,\mathrm{events\,yr^{-1}}$ on the detectable rate of Pop III GRBs at $z>6$ for \emph{EP}/WXT and \emph{SVOM}/ECLAIRs, respectively.
 While Pop III GRBs are found to be subdominant to normal Pop II/I events at $z<10$, their fractional contribution rises significantly with redshift.
 At $z>10$, the predicted Pop III fraction is $\sim8\%$ for \emph{EP}/WXT and $\sim34\%$ for \emph{SVOM}/ECLAIRs.
 These values increase to $\sim28\%$ and $\sim68\%$, respectively, at $z>16$, where the contribution of Pop III stars to the total SFR peaks.
 These significant fractions indicate that the detection of Pop III GRBs at high redshift is a realistic prospect.
 Extrapolating from these values, we expect that out of 10 GRBs at $z>10$ detected by \emph{EP}/WXT (\emph{SVOM}/ECLAIRs), roughly one (three) would be a Pop III GRB.

 The MSN and RSN models predict Pop II/I GRB detection rates consistent with those in the VMSN model ($\sim2.4\,\mathrm{events\,yr^{-1}}$ for \emph{EP}/WXT and $\sim0.9\,\mathrm{events\,yr^{-1}}$ for \emph{SVOM}/ECLAIRs at $z>6$).
 Furthermore, these models exhibit a systematic increase in the detectable Pop III GRB fraction---a trend that aligns with the rising Pop III SFR density across the VMSN, MSN, and RSN model sequence.
-Given that the contribution of Pop III GRBs is found to increase with redshift for all considered IMF models, any GRB detected at $z>16$ would most likely originate from a Pop III progenitor.
+The contribution of Pop III GRBs increases with redshift across all IMF models, making any GRB detected at $z>16$ likely to originate from a Pop III progenitor \citep{2011MNRAS.416.2760C}.
+While consistent with this broader picture \citep{2011MNRAS.416.2760C} and building on the simulations of \cite{2017MNRAS.472.3532M}, our work provides the first instrument-specific predictions for Pop III GRB detectability with \emph{EP} and \emph{SVOM}.
+By leveraging the unique soft X-ray capabilities of \emph{EP}/WXT and \emph{SVOM}/ECLAIRs, we deliver a concrete observing strategy and clear detectability forecasts.
+Consequently, our results serve not only to confirm previous insights but also to provide an essential guide for forthcoming observational efforts in time-domain astrophysics.

 Note that \emph{EP} cannot directly measure redshifts, as it operates only in the X-rays.
 Since the requisite optical/near-infrared (NIR) follow-up observations for redshift confirmation may not be routinely available, the confirmed number of high-$z$ GRBs is likely to be lower than our estimates. \emph{SVOM}, however, is specifically equipped to address this challenge.
 Its dedicated follow-up telescopes enable the prompt identification of high-$z$ candidates for subsequent NIR spectroscopic observations (see \citealt{2024A&A...685A.163L}).
 A non-detection in both bands of the onboard Visible Telescope, while ambiguous (as it may also indicate a dusty GRB), serves as a key indicator for high-$z$ candidates.
 These can then be fast-tracked for ground-based NIR observations, leveraging accurate positions from \emph{SVOM}'s Microchannel X-ray Telescope.
 Looking beyond \emph{EP} and \emph{SVOM}, several missions dedicated to high-$z$ GRB detection, including \emph{THESEUS} \citep{2018AdSpR..62..191A,2021ExA....52..183A,2021ExA....52..277G}, \emph{Gamow Explorer} \citep{2021SPIE11821E..09W}, and \emph{HiZ-GUNDAM} \citep{2024SPIE13093E..20Y}, are being actively developed.
 These current and forthcoming missions could therefore offer a promising and realistic pathway toward the first detection of Pop III stars via their high-$z$ GRB signatures.